The relative select command is used to select related elements on the page.

 Just like select commands, relative select commands are labeled and can be referenced by other tools.
 If you click on the wrong element for the source and want to cancel your relative selection, you can press the escape key.

 Just like regular selections, the relative selection is not tied to the particular page where you defined the relationship.
-When you execute the command on a page, ParseHub will automatically figure out the elements based on the relationship.
+When you execute the command on a page, ParseHub will automatically figure out what elements to select based on their relationships to each other.

 When the relative select command is executed, ParseHub will apply the relationship to the current element (source) and will loop over the resulting elements (destinations), setting each in turn as the new current element, and executing all child commands.